 Vesimune was evaluated in a Phase 1 dose escalation study that enrolled 23 patients diagnosed with NMIBC.
 Vesimune was well-tolerated at the doses used.
 Subsequently, a Phase 1b study of Vesimune was conducted under an IND in patients with CIS bladder cancer in the United States.
 The Phase 1b study was commenced in April 2013 and completed in February 2014.
 Patients were dosed with Vesimune 0.4% weekly for six weeks.
 The study was designed to evaluate the safety and preliminary efficacy of Vesimune in CIS patients.
 The primary efficacy endpoint for observational purposes only was the rate of complete response at five to seven weeks after the sixth weekly instillation.
 Twelve patients were enrolled into the pilot study, of which 10 patients were evaluable for response.
 Four of the 10 patients, or 40%, achieved a complete response.
 Vesimune was observed to be well tolerated in this trial.
 The most common AEs related to Vesimune were urination urgency, dysuria, fatigue, urinary tract infections and hematuria.
 One SAE, a urinary tract infection, was observed and was resolved.
-For observational purposes, patients were followed for an additional six month period beyond the completion of the study, referred to as the Post-Study Follow Up.
-Of the four patients who had achieved a complete response with Vesimune in the study, two patients remained disease free at the end of the Post-Study Follow Up while receiving BCG therapy during this period.
+For observational purposes, patients were followed for an additional six-month period beyond the completion of the study, referred to as the Post-Study Follow Up.
+Of the four patients who had achieved a complete response with Vesimune in the study, two patients remained disease free at the end of the Post-Study Follow Up while receiving no additional therapy.
+The two other patients who had achieved a complete response with Vesimune in the study also remained disease free at the end of the Post-Study Follow Up while receiving DEG therapy during this period.